Azure/azure-sdk-for-go/documentation/service_onboarding.md

 func Fprint(w io.Writer, a ...interface{}) (n int, err error) {
 ```

 Each package needs to include a `doc.go` file and not be a part of a service version.
 For more details about this file there is a detailed write-up in the [repo wiki](https://github.com/Azure/azure-sdk-for-go/wiki/doc.go-template).
-In the `doc.go` file you should include a short service overview, basic examples, and if they exist, a link to samples in the [`azure-sdk-for-go-samples` repository](https://github.com/azure-samples/azure-sdk-for-go-samples)
+In the `doc.go` file you should include a short service overview, basic examples, and (if they exist) a link to samples in the [`azure-sdk-for-go-samples` repository](https://github.com/azure-samples/azure-sdk-for-go-samples)

 ### Constructors
 All clients should be able to be initialized directly from the user and should begin with `New`.
 For example to define a constructor for a new client for the Tables service we start with defining the struct `TableServiceClient`: